Josephus problem: History

-The problem is named after Flavius Josephus, a Jewish historian living in the 1st century.
-According to Josephus' firsthand account of the siege of Yodfat, he and his 40 soldiers were trapped in a cave by Roman soldiers.
+The problem is named after Flavius Josephus, a Jewish historian and leader who lived in the 1st century.
+According to Josephus's firsthand account of the siege of Yodfat, he and his 40 soldiers were trapped in a cave by Roman soldiers.
 They chose suicide over capture, and settled on a serial method of committing suicide by drawing lots.
 Josephus states that by luck or possibly by the hand of God, he and another man remained until the end and surrendered to the Romans rather than killing themselves.
-This is the story given in Book 3, Chapter 8, part 7 of Josephus' The Jewish War (writing of himself in the third person):
+This is the story given in Book 3, Chapter 8, part 7 of Josephus's The Jewish War (writing of himself in the third person):

 The details of the mechanism used in this feat are rather vague.
 According to James Dowdy and Michael Mays, in 1612 Claude Gaspard Bachet de Méziriac suggested the specific mechanism of arranging the men in a circle and counting by threes to determine the order of elimination.
 This story has been often repeated and the specific details vary considerably from source to source.
 For instance, Israel Nathan Herstein and Irving Kaplansky (1974) have Josephus and 39 comrades stand in a circle with every seventh man eliminated.
 A history of the problem can be found in S. L. Zabell's Letter to the editor of the Fibonacci Quarterly.

 As to intentionality, Josephus asked: “shall we put it down to divine providence or just to luck?”
-But a rough draft by Josephus tells a different story: that he “counted the numbers cunningly and so managed to deceive all the others”.
+But the surviving Slavonic manuscript of Josephus tells a different story: that he “counted the numbers cunningly and so managed to deceive all the others”.
 Josephus had an accomplice; the problem was then to find the places of the two last remaining survivors (whose conspiracy would ensure their survival).
 It is alleged that he placed himself and the other man in the 31st and 16th place respectively (for k = 3 below).